top of page

 Debt Repayment: 5–8%: $375–$600/month

-Every family’s debt story is different.
-Some may carry student loans or medical debt; others may be working through credit card balances.
-Focus first on high-interest debt while maintaining minimums on others.
+Every family’s debt situation is unique.
+Some may carry student loans or medical debt, while others are managing credit card balances.
+Focus first on high-interest debt, while continuing to make minimum payments on other obligations.

-• Health Insurance: Family plans often range from $500–$1200/month depending on subsidies and coverage.
+• Health Insurance: Family plans can range from $700–$1200/month depending on employer coverage, subsidies, and plan type.

-• Other Insurances (Eg: Life): Essential for protecting your family’s future.
-Bundle plans where possible to reduce costs.
+• Other Insurance (Life, Disability, etc.): Essential for protecting your family’s future.
+Consider bundling policies where possible to reduce costs.

 Even with tight budgets, joy matters.
 Prioritize family fun and personal hobbies, just within reason.